Food industry

 - meat processing.

-Nationally and internationally known brands such as Bahlsen, Cargill, Coca-Cola, Freiberger, Kühne, Radeberger Gruppe, Storck and Stollwerck already benefit from the ideal environment Berlin offers.
-Sawade is the oldest chocolate factory in Berlin.
-A company like Fassbender & Rausch has become the largest chocolate producer in the world.
+Nationally and internationally renowned companies such as Bahlsen, Cargill, Coca-Cola, Freiberger, Kühne, Radeberger Group, Storck, and Stollwerck benefit from the optimal location conditions in Berlin.
+Sawade is Berlin's oldest chocolate manufacturer, while Fassbender & Rausch has grown to become the largest chocolate manufacturer in the world.

 Food tech

-Berlin offers excellent location advantages for startups in the food and food tech sectors, and not just as the ideal test market for Germany.
-In recent years, new and rapidly growing companies have come to the capital, including:
+Berlin offers excellent conditions for startups in the food and food tech sectors, and not just as an ideal test market.
+In recent years, young and fast-growing companies have set out on this path, including:

 - Veganz - vegan product variety